-In Europe alone, there are 20 to 30 types of wood, including hardwoods such as oak, beech, birch as well as fruitwoods and softwoods such as pine, spruce and douglas fir.
-In the full use and processing of a tree's entire wood material, it is differentiated between solid wood, solid timber, real wood and wooden composite.
+In Europe alone, we count 20-30 types of wood, including hardwoods such as oak, beech, birch, as well as fruitwood and softwoods such as pine, spruce and Douglas fir.
+The complete recovery and processing of the entire wood material of a tree differentiates between solid wood, solid wood, real wood and wood materials.

 1. Solid wood

-The most natural form is solid wood, which is sawn from a continuous piece of a tree trunk.
-In this way, the naturally grown grain is maintained.
+The most natural form of appearance is solid wood, which is sawn from a continuous piece of tree trunk.
+This keeps the naturally grown grain.
 Wooden boards and furniture made of solid wood have no knotholes or cracks.
-Because solid wood changes with temperature and moisture influences, it also requires complex processing, which is often reflected in the price.
+Because solid wood “works” due to temperature and moisture influences, it also requires complex processing, which is often reflected in the price.

 2. Solid timber

-Solid timber consists out of wooden parts of the same size, assembled and glued.
-In this type of processing, damaged areas are removed.
-Solid timber is therefore suitable for kitchen worktops and interior fittings, as they react less to fluctuations in moisture and temperature.
-It is also cheaper than solid wood.
+Solid wood consists of wooden parts of the same size, assembled and glued.
+This type of processing also removes damaged areas.
+Solid woods are therefore suitable for kitchen worktops and interior fittings, as they react less to fluctuations in moisture and temperature and are also cheaper than solid wood.

 3. Real wood

-At first glance, real wood hardly differs from solid wood and timber.
+At first glance, real wood hardly differs from solid and solid wood.
 However, it only appears to be made of wood: the optically visible surface turns out to be a thin layer of veneer that is glued to a plywood panel.
 Real wood is therefore cheap, significantly less durable and hardly resilient.

 4. Wood waste

-A felled tree is processed to 100%.
-When solid wood and timber are extracted, there is enough residual material from branches or smaller logs to preserve wood-based materials and process them into plywood or MDF boards.
-Even the smallest residues such as wood shavings are processed into pellets and used in energy production or paper production.
+A felled tree is processed 100%.
+When solid and solid wood is extracted, there is enough residual material from branches or smaller logs to preserve wood-based materials and process them into plywood or MDF boards.
+Even the smallest residues such as wood shavings are fed as pellets for energy production or paper production.

 5. Recycled wood

-The recycling of used materials and products is an important aspect of the circular economy.
-In order to save resources, waste wood is transformed into paper or small pieces of furniture.
+An important aspect of the circular economy is the recycling of used materials and products.
+In order to save resources, waste wood is transformed into paper or small furniture as far as possible.